-Full analysis of a MEMS design in advance of actual fabrication requires simulating energy loss mechanisms such as gas damping, thermo-elastic damping and anchor losses.
+Full analysis of a MEMS design requires simulating energy loss mechanisms such as gas damping, thermo-elastic damping and anchor losses.
 Whether simulating the transient response of an accelerometer or estimating the Q factor of a resonator, getting the damping right is a crucial.
 MEMS designers have traditionally relied on simple analytical formulae or experimental data to estimate damping coefficients.
 With CoventorWare, it’s possible to simulate energy loss mechanisms and accurately predict damping coefficients.

 Moving MEMS devices transfer energy to surrounding air or gas through their motion.
 The resulting “gas damping” plays a desirable role some devices, such as accelerometers, microphones, display mirrors and switches, and an undesirable role in others.
 In sensors, gas damping contributes to signal-to-noise ratio.
 While it is possible, in principle, to simulate gas damping with a general-purpose fluid dynamics field solver, such a brute-force approach is generally not practical.
 CoventorWare’s DampingMM module includes two specialized solvers that can be used separately or in combination to accurately and efficiently simulate gas damping.